Rep. Steve King Tweets Pro White Nationalist Comment, Gets David Duke’s Support

-Republican Iowa congressman Steve King embroiled himself in yet another racism-related controversy this weekend, posting to Twitter comments supporting Dutch politician Geert Wilders’ views on immigration that concluded that, “We can’t restore our civilization with somebody else’s babies.”
+Republican Iowa Congressman Steve King embroiled himself in yet another racism-related controversy this weekend, posting to Twitter comments supporting Dutch politician Geert Wilders’ views on immigration that concluded that, “We can’t restore our civilization with somebody else’s babies.”
 King has a history of making racially charged remarks, many of which are centered around immigration as well.
 His latest comments have drawn fire from both sides of the political aisle for promoting white nationalism.
 As if to lend credence the criticism, King has even received support for his comments from none other than former Ku Klux Klan Imperial Grand Wizard and one-term Louisiana state representative David Duke, a man known for his white nationalist views.

-Appearing on CNN’s New Day, Rep. Steve King doubled down on his Twitter post when asked for clarification, telling host Chris Cuomo that he meant “exactly what I said.”
+Appearing on CNN’s New Day, Rep. Steve King doubled down on his Twitter post when asked for clarification, telling host Chris Cuomo that he meant “exactly what [he] said.”

 King on Sunday had posted a tweet in support of Geert Wilders, a Dutch nativist and proponent of anti-Muslim immigration policies, and made the “somebody else’s babies” remark.
 At the same time, he retweeted comments also in support of Wilders, wherein the poster noted that Wilders had been “right for over 10 years.”